-Even with the best of dentists, bad things can happen after dental treatments.
+Even with the best of dentists, bad things can sometimes happen after dental treatments.
 Fillings fall out.
 Crowns come loose.
 If something goes wrong after you return home from dental travel, you have only two options: get the problem fixed at home or travel again.
 Some overseas clinics will make repairs free of charge or at low cost, but you’ll still pay additional travel costs.
 Make sure you allow for possible return travel when you plan your dental travel budget, and be sure to keep your home town dental specialist informed of your medical travel decisions.

 Continuity of Care—Critical to Success